zkVerify/zkverify-docs/docs/architecture/08-VFlow/01-what-is-vflow.md

 ## Permissioned EVM

 Only a specific set of addresses is allowed to deploy smart contracts on VFlow.
 Any other user action is, instead, allowed.
-Future plans to fully open up the chain are under evaluation.
-Make sure to follow our channels for updates in this regard.

 ### Gas-nomics